What is Free Cash Flow from EBITDA?

 Example #1

-Consider a tea company with $400,000 in depreciation and amortization and EBITDA of $20 million.
-It has $3 million in net debts and pays $200,000 as interest expense.
-The capital expenditure for the year is$80,000.
+Consider a tea company with $400,000 in depreciation, amortization, and an EBITDA of $20 million.
+It has $3 million in net debts and pays $200,000 as interest expenses.
+The capital expenditure for the year is $80,000.
 Also, consider $400,000 to be the change in its net working capital.
 What are its free cash flows to equity if a tax rate of 25% is applicable?

 Solution:

-We should always list out the item that is required to be calculated in terms of given variables.
-Hence,
+We should always list out the item required to be calculated in terms of given variables.

 And,

-Free cash flows to firm = (EBITDA – Interest) *(1 – Tax rate) + Interest*(1 – Tax rate) – Capex + Changes in WC.
+Free Cash Flows to Firm = (EBITDA – Interest) *(1 – Tax rate) + Interest*(1 – Tax rate) – Capex + Changes in Working Capital

 - FCFF = $15.32 million.

-Notice that the free cash flows available to the common stockholders are less than those available before paying the debtors.
+Note that the free cash flows available to the common stockholders are less than those accessible before paying the debtors.

-Jim, an analyst in a sports apparel producing company, wants to calculate free cash flows to equity from the company’s financial statements, an excerpt of which is provided here.
-Also, comment on the performance of the company visible from the required calculations.
+Jim, an analyst in a sports apparel producing company, wants to calculate free cash flows to equity from the company's financial statements, an excerpt of which is provided here.
+Also, comment on the company's performance visible from the required calculations.

 Solution:

-In calculating free cash flows to a firm, we must start from EBITDA and subtract depreciation & amortization expense and interest to arrive at earnings before-taxes, which takes the following mathematical form.
+In calculating free cash flows to a firm, we must start from EBITDA and subtract depreciation and amortization expense and interest to arrive at earnings before taxes, which takes the following mathematical form.

 EBITDA – depreciation & amortization – Interest expense